-8. How do I know if my Gaokao, Liankao, A-Level or IB scores meet the requirements to apply?
+8. How do I know if my Gaokao, Liankao, Joint Admission Examination for Macao, A-Level or IB scores meet the requirements to apply?

-To find out whether the scores obtained in Gaokao, Liankao, A-Level or in IB meet the minimum requirements to apply for the intended course at the University of Coimbra, visit the webpage: www.uc.pt/en/china/oportunidades/1ciclo/gaokao
+To find out whether the scores obtained in Gaokao, Liankao, Joint Admission Examination for Macao, A-Level or in IB meet the minimum requirements to apply for the intended course at the University of Coimbra, visit the webpage: www.uc.pt/en/china/oportunidades/1ciclo/gaokao

 The following step by step helps you to understand how it is done.

-If you are from the municipality of Shanghai and the 2015 score of your Gaokao was at least 378, it means you have the minimum score to apply to UC, as students from the People's Republic of China needs to have at least 60% of the maximum score of their provincial Gaokao scale in the case of Mainland China.
+If you are from Beijing and the 2018 score of your Gaokao was at least 450, it means you have the minimum score to apply to UC, as students from the People's Republic of China need to have at least 60% of the maximum score of their provincial Gaokao scale in the case of Mainland China.

 Final score = Gaokao or Liankao Score* 200 / maximum province score in the year of examination.